Sgt F Tees

 The fact that Tees had survived did not become known for some months, and so his family were told that he was missing in action.
 Almost a year after the Dams Raid, on Thursday 11 May 1944, his mother, Mrs Elizabeth Tees, was killed in an accident when a USAAF B24 Liberator crashed on the laundry in Chichester where she was working.
 It had been damaged by flak on a bombing operation over France.
 After the pilot set a course for it to crash into the English Channel, the crew baled out.
 Unfortunately, the aircraft veered off this course and crashed on land, killing three civilians.
 Some sources say that Mrs Tees defied instructions and ran back into the burning building to collect her handbag.
 Tees apparently only found out about his mother’s death on release from his PoW camp in 1945.

-Fred Tees became a barber after the war, the same trade as his father, with a business in Letchworth, Hertfordshire.
-He took part in a number of 617 Squadron reunions before his death in 1982.
-He was cremated in England, but his last wish was for his ashes to be scattered on the graves of his fallen comrades in Reichswald Forest war cemetery.
+Tees became a hairdresser after the war, the same trade as his father, with a business in Letchworth, Hertfordshire.
+He took part in a number of 617 Squadron reunions before his death by suicide on 15 March 1982.
+He was cremated in Luton, but his last wish was for his ashes to be scattered on the graves of his fallen comrades in Reichswald Forest War Cemetery.

 Thanks to Mick Tees for help with this article.

 Survived war.
 Died 1982.